 But I left my UPRR hard hat in my storage unit along with my steel toed boots, and instead just had a camera with me for this trip.
 I wouldn’t be operating the train (or we’d all be in real trouble), I would be photographing the train and surrounding landscapes.

-The Alaska Railroad is One of a Kind
+The Alaska Railroad has One of a Kind Routes

 Alaska Railroad Service